Skip to main content

 Is Genki insurance worth it?

 Yes, for digital nomads and expats who need actual health insurance — not just emergency travel medical coverage.
-Genki World Explorer covers routine outpatient visits, preventive care, mental health, and basic dental, which most travel insurance policies exclude entirely.
-If you plan to travel or live abroad for 6+ months, the comprehensive coverage justifies the price.
+Genki Traveler covers routine outpatient visits, preventive care, mental health, and basic dental, which most travel insurance policies exclude entirely.
+If you plan to travel or live abroad for 6+ months, the full coverage justifies the price.

 How much does Genki insurance cost?